pancsta/go-libp2p-pubsub-benchmark/README.md

 - replace `sim.env` and `internal/sim/config.go` with `sim.yml`
   - allow for env overrides
+- abstract discovery
+  - fix DHT lag
+  - enable mDNS
 - reimplement more things as machines
   - gossipsub, score, topic
 - fix benchmark failures
+- fix pubsub "Topic not found" err
 - replace `bench.env` and all the benchmark repo defs with `bench.yml`
   - allow for env overrides
 - bind [universal connectivity UI](https://github.com/libp2p/universal-connectivity/tree/main/go-peer) to see the traffic
   - needs a list of topics, doesn't need a msg form
 - subtract `time.Sleep()` from benchmark results
+- "delivered/missed msgs" metrics should also be averaged, not just counters